twpaige/Test2/README.md

-Shadows of Isildur Laketown WARCRAFT
+Shadows of Isildur Warcraft Progs & Crafts
 =====

 Other than learning the relevant commands, which can be learned in-game, there is nothing that can be gained from these